christiangerbig/RasterMaster/README.md

 [custom includes for AGA](https://github.com/christiangerbig/custom-includes-aga)

 I used the linker "Dlink" which is part of the O.M.A.
-Assembler on the amiga side to create an executable files based ont the object files.
+Assembler on the amiga side to create an executable file based on the object files.